cem3cem3/CostCalculatorIssues/README.md

 # CostCalculatorIssues
+Bug tracker for the Eco mod: Cost Calculator.
-A node based production cost calculation tool for the game Eco.
+The node based cost calculation mod.